 - Get on the plane at the last possible second with your child, unburdened by bags and other gear.

-One final note on boarding, is that there is no need to rush getting you and your child ready for takeoff until you see the flight attendants “secure the doors”.
+One final note on boarding is that there is no need to rush getting you and your child ready for takeoff until you see the flight attendants “secure the doors”.
 The plane is not going anywhere until this is done.
-The same logic applies if you plan to feed your baby upon ascent (Some babies may experience some discomfort in their ears from the changing pressure since they can’t “pop” them like adults, so nursing, bottle feeding them or letting them suck on a pacifier may help.).
-If possible, wait until you are on the runway and next in line for takeoff, as there can often be a significant time lag between leaving the gate and getting up in the air.
+The same logic applies if you plan to feed your baby on ascent (the sucking helps to equalize their ears with the changing air pressure).
+Wait until you are on the runway and next in line for takeoff as there can often be a significant time lag between leaving the gate and getting up in the air.

-Prior to having kids, did you ever board a flight and think “Oh please don’t let me get seated near the family with the baby”?
+Prior to having kids, did you ever board a flight and think “Oh please don’t let me get seated near the family”?
 People are concerned that they will be next to an unruly child and that the parents will not be considerate of others.
 You can disarm your neighbors by doing the following:

-- Let them know that you will do your best to keep the disturbance to a minimum.
+- Introduce yourself and let them know that you will do your best to keep the disturbance to a minimum.
 Almost every time they will respond to you with something like “Oh, no, we weren’t worried about that at all !”
 Now of course they were, but since you have addressed their fears, you have disarmed them.
 Later on, should your child act up a little, they will likely show more empathy.

 - Offer your neighbors ear plugs.
 This is an inexpensive solution that simply says “We want you to have a good flight too”.
 One of our readers once had them offered to her on a business trip and was overwhelmed by the thoughtfulness of her neighbors, so much so that she told the story to anyone who would listen.